mattnappo/efa/design/code-tool.md

 ## add

-Register new functions, types, consts, etc. from the scratch file.
+Register new functions, types, modules, etc. from the scratch file.

 ## rename